giozom/giozom/README.md

 - 📫 How to reach me: shoot me a msg on **[linkedin](https://www.linkedin.com/in/giovanniarsenius)**

 ### Availability: Open to work
-- 🚀 Whether you're aiming to enhance your **full-stack automation capabilities** or require an **experienced engineering delivery manager** or a **head of engineering** or a **quality engineering practice lead** or **devops/platform engineering manager** to help uplift your capabilities and oversee your teams, deliverables and projects, don't hesitate any longer.
-Feel free to connect with me on LinkedIn – Together let's connect and explore ways to achieve impactful results together.
-I'm here to help in any way I can.
+- 🚀 If you're looking to elevate your full-stack automation, strengthen your engineering practices, or bring in an experienced Engineering Manager, Head/Director of Engineering, or DevOps/Platform Engineering leader to guide teams and deliver real outcomes, I’d love to connect.

+Let’s chat about how I can help uplift your capabilities, accelerate delivery, and support your teams in achieving meaningful, measurable impact.

+Feel free to reach out on LinkedIn — always happy to help where I can.